How to Taper Prednisone

 - 10 mg on Saturday

 Then the next week you’d drop to 9 mg completely.
-Hold 9 mg for a few weeks.
+Hold 9 mg of prednisone for a few weeks.
 Then when dropping from 9 mg down to 8 mg, you’d drop like this:

 - 9 mg on Sunday